priyanshudayal1/fake-apk-detection-frontend/README.md

 ## 🤝 Contributing

-This project was built for the Digital Sahayak hackathon.
+This project was built for the Digital Rakshak hackathon.
 Contributions welcome!

 ### Development Guidelines
 - Follow ESLint configuration